Probing the existence of a new charged vector boson decaying into heavy neutral leptons using ultra-peripheral heavy ion collisions at ATLAS: The Vector Scotogenic Model

 with

 In Eq. \ref{hnlvlagrangian}, ${\beta}_{i}$ are coupling constants and ${N}_{L}$, which acts within this model as a portal between $V$ and the SM leptons ${L}_{i}$, represents the HNL with mass ${M}_{{N}_{L}}$.
 In this model ${N}_{L}$ is odd under ${Z}_{2}$ symmetry, such that ${N}_{L}$ may also be a candidate for dark matter.

-To investigate the production of this new charged vector boson and its decay into a dimuon + MET final state through UPCs, it is essential to review the state of the art in the search for new charged vector resonances.
+The parameters $k_i$ and $\beta_i$ relevant to our analysis were chosen following the analysis performed in \cite{C:2022nuo}.
+To avoid interactions between the photons and the neutral component of the vector doublet, the parameters $k_i$ are set to $k_1$=$k_2$=1.
+Additionally, to ensure the scenario is consistent with perturbativity and dark-matter constraints, we choose $\beta_1 = 0$, $\beta_2 = \beta_3 = 0.5$.